jspinak/brobot/docs/docs/introduction/core-features/processes-as-objects.md

 - ObjectCollection: a collection of state objects that are used with the action.
 - Action: takes ActionOptions and ObjectCollections as parameters and executes the action specified in ActionOptions.
-- Matches: contains all of the results of the action linked to the corresponding objects in the ObjectCollection.
+- Matches: contains all the results of the action linked to the corresponding objects in the ObjectCollection.

 An example (this defines a region around a match):